-Panthera Group is delighted to announce it has been awarded a three-year, sole supplier framework agreement by Skanska UK for its sustainable hoarding solution, EnviroHoard™.
-This follows a fourteen-month negotiation process which culminated in Skanska UK agreeing its first ever hoarding framework.
+Panthera Group is delighted to announce it has been awarded a three-year, sole supplier framework agreement by Skanska UK for its sustainable construction site hoarding solution, EnviroHoard™.
+This follows a fourteen-month negotiation process which culminated in Skanska UK agreeing its first ever site hoarding framework.

 Chris Douglas is Procurement Lead at Skanska and was involved in the tender process;

 “Our approach is to incorporate ever-more sustainable options into our processes and delivery of major construction projects.
 When we started the tender process, a sustainable solution was a key factor and Panthera Group’s pitch demonstrated how EnviroHoard™ could deliver on our sustainability objectives.
 It saves us from sourcing single use timber on projects and enhances our credibility as a leader and authority for sustainable building.”

 The commercial benefits of installing EnviroHoard™ were also considerations for the client given that the product does not delaminate or warp and requires no maintenance for the duration of the project.
 It is also easily relocatable if required.
 The experience and knowledge of the Panthera Group team were invaluable factors in the successful bid, according to Chris;